ee538/Trojan-Map/REPORT.md

 | FaceHaus | Western & Adams 3 | 162 ms | 8861 ms |
 | Vermont & 39th (Metro 204 Northbound) (#05658) | McDonalds | 53 ms | 9103 ms |

+Inference :  Dijkstra is much faster compared to Bellman ford algorithm.
+Usage of min heap using priority queue has reduced the time in dijkstra where as Bellman ford will always be slow as we will have to relax each node atmost |n| - 1 times to get the output.
+Even with early stopping conditions the algorithms will be slower than Dijkstra Algorithm

 ## Time Complexity